daniellizik/user-manual/README.md

 Get your stuff done.
 I don't care about how many hours you work, how often you are sick, when or where you work, it doesn't matter.
 Just deliver results.

+> What's the best way to communicate with you?

+Slack in either a pulic channel or DM.
+Email is for communicating with stakeholders outside the company, like our clients. **Text/sms is for emergency "the sky is falling" urgent issues only**.

+> How do you like to give and receive feedback

+In the style of Radical Candor.
+Directly, but not like an asshole.

+> What's the best way to convince you to do something?

+Provide irreconcilable experimental evidence (a test PR or POC), or back it up with supported research.
+Provide hard data.